saleor/saleor-dashboard/.changeset/gorgeous-toys-beam.md

 "saleor-dashboard": patch
 ---

-Fix: category in voucher is not visable after assiged
+Fix: assigned category in voucher details is not visible